MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Those eye glass benefits are purchased by being a much better user of the Medicare dollar.

-The MedPac people who say those eye glass benefits are potentially a new and additional expenses for the Medicare Trust fund should be honest with the world and they should both understand and explain that the lower costs of Medicare Advantage create that benefit and there is no new money of any kind in those eye glasses.
+The MedPac people who sometimes say those eye glass benefits are potentially a new and additional expenses for the Medicare Trust Fund should be honest with the world and they should both understand and explain that the lower costs of Medicare Advantage for better care create that benefit and there is no new money of any kind in those eye glasses in the capitation cash flow.

-Those savings are not the biggest, most valuable, and most immediate benefit of the Medicare Advantage program.
+We need people to see and understand the biggest, most valuable, and most immediate benefit of the Medicare Advantage program is to help low-income people in a wide variety of ways.

 More than two out of three of our lowest income Medicare beneficiaries are now in Medicare Advantage plans.